vmware-archive/api-data-collector/CONTRIBUTING_DCO.md

 * Other related activities

 ## Getting started
+Because ADC is a Chrome DevTools extension, you need to know how to use or test it:
+- Chrome DevTools: go to chrome://extensions/, then choose either Upload unpacked or Update for local testing this ADC extension
+- Open Chrome DevTools, then find and click on the ADC tab to use it

 ## Contribution Flow

 This is a rough outline of what a contributor's workflow looks like:

-* Make a fork of the repository within your GitHub account
-* Create a topic branch in your fork from where you want to base your work
-* Make commits of logical units
+Create a topic branch in your fork from where you want to base your work Make commits of logical units
-* Make sure your commit messages are with the proper format, quality and descriptiveness (see below)
-* Push your changes to the topic branch in your fork
-* Create a pull request containing that commit
+Make sure your commit messages are with the proper format, quality and descriptiveness (see below) Push your changes to the topic branch in your fork Create a pull request containing that commit

 We follow the GitHub workflow and you can find more details on the [GitHub flow documentation](https://docs.github.com/en/get-started/quickstart/github-flow).

+Example:
+git remote add upstream https://github.com/vmware-labs/api-data-collector.git git checkout -b my-new-feature main git commit -a git push origin my-new-feature

 ### Pull Request Checklist